 The dominant chord in the key of C would therefore be G, as this is the 5th scale degree of the C Major scale, and therefore the root note of the dominant chord.
 The dominant chord introduces instability, which is resolved by returning to the tonic.

 Chord extensions are triads that include intervals past the 7th.
 This includes the 9th, 11th, and 13th chords.
 For example, a 13th chord includes the 9th, 11th, and 13th scale degrees.
-But on the guitar, this would mean we have the root, 3rd, 5th, 7th, 9th, 11th, and 13th which would equal 7 notes, and considering we only have 6 strings is impossible to play.
+But on the guitar, this would mean we have the root, 3rd, 5th, 7th, 9th, 11th, and 13th which would equal 7 notes.
+As we only have 6 strings this would be impossible to play.
 In this instance, a note is usually omitted, in most cases the 5th, and in many cases the 9th and 11th.

 e.g. what is an I-IV-V Chord Progression?